alisaifee/flask-limiter/doc/source/recipes.rst

 Custom Rate limit exceeded responses
 ------------------------------------
-The default configuration results in an ``abort(429)`` being called every time a rate limit is exceeded for a particular route.
+The default configuration results in a :exc:`RateLimitExceeded` exception being thrown (**which effectively halts any further processing and a response with status `429`**).

 The exceeded limit is added to the response and results in an response body that looks something like:

 .. code:: html